zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 What's next?
 ------------
 Congratulations again!
 You have successfully created your first table in your data pipeline.
-In the :doc:`next section <inserting-data>`, we will giving the table some meat by inserting data into it!
+In the :doc:`next section <inserting-data>`, we will give the table some substance by inserting data into it!